Harry79/raspberrypi-openmax-exposure-series/docs/README.md

 The RAW format is 10 bit linear encoded having values [0,1024).
 Black is not 0 but 64.
 There are two more tricky points:

-1. Very dark and very light pixels do not have a high signal to noise ratio, therefore, I filtered out values below 15 and above 300.
+1. I found the exposure time reported is off by 16 &micro;s.
-2. I found the exposure time reported is off by 16 &micro;s.
+2. Very dark pixles do not have a high signal to noise ratio, therefore, I filtered out values below 2 to reduce clutter.
+Pixels encoded as 1023 are potentially overexposed, these I filtered out as well.

 Taking these points into account the histograms of the different exposures align pretty well, see Figure below.
+I highlighted the histogram of one of the images as a bold black line without filtering out any values.
+On the right one can see the overexposed pixel count sums up to a value outside the diagram.
+The sum of the underexposed pixels cannot be read from the diagram since we have a logarithmic scale on the x-axis.

 ![img](blacklevel-adj4-linear.svg "Histograms of images aligned.")